Public Services and Procurement Canada Code of conduct

 - advising the employees that they can or cannot engage in remunerated employment or outside activities and providing explanations

-- advising the employee of the necessary measures to take to ensure compliance with the Values and Ethics Code for the Public Sector and the PSPC Code of Conduct and of the time frame within which such measures are to be taken, in the event that such a conflict of interest does or will exist
+- advising the employee of the necessary measures to take to ensure compliance with the Values and Ethics Code for the Public Sector, Policy on People Management, Directive on Conflict of Interest and the PSPC Code of Conduct

-- in cases of conflict of interest, following up at the end of the time frame to ensure the employee has complied with the necessary measures
+- in cases of conflict of interest, following up at the end of the time frame to ensure the employee has complied with the necessary measures, including documenting all actions, decisions, advice or information given to persons employed that relate to conflict of interest or conflict of duties

 - sending out semi-annual reminders to all employees